-When I was pregnant with Finn, I was convinced I needed the NICEST double stroller on the market.
+When I was pregnant with Finn, I was convinced I needed the most expensive double stroller on the market.
 We knew that we were planning to have more than 1 child, so it made sense to me at the time to register for a convertible double stroller – one that can accommodate one baby or two.

 And while living downtown Chicago in the city, we really did love the ease of this stroller!
 We left it in our garage and the stroller was easily accessible for walks around town.
 However, when we moved to the suburbs + started traveling with two kids, I quickly realized realized that I couldn’t even LIFT this double stroller into the back of my car when all the parts were attached (and I consider myself a pretty strong person!).

-I chose the Zoe Twin+because living in the suburbs, I prefer a side-by-side double.
+I chose the Zoe XL2 because living in the suburbs, I prefer a side-by-side double.
 PLUS, it’s SO lightweight (19 pounds), has retractable seats, AND you can fold it up in less than 2 seconds!
 So easy to lift by myself (a requirement since I am alone with the kids often).
 I been missing out of for the last 3 years!
 Zoe also offers a front to back double which is an equally great option.

 - Disney Approved Stroller: Yes!!
 We are headed to Disney with Finn in January, can’t wait to bring the XL2.